ImNotDarren/Business/README.md

 ## <a name="link-part-1">Abstract</a>

 Lyft is an app similar to Uber but it's not performing as well as Uber.
-According to our dataset, 54% of the customers use Uber and 46% of them use Lyft.
+According to the dataset I'm looking at, 54% of the customers use Uber and 46% of them use Lyft.
 There isn't a big difference which is good news, but by analyzing Uber and Lyft ride dataset, we're able to provide Lyft a solution to make its market share even bigger and gain more profit.

 <img src="images/img1.png" style="width: 150px;" />